-Note: We are offering 10 different novels to choose from, so choose wisely.
+Note: We are offering 15 different titles to choose from, so choose wisely.
 Review what each text is about (we tried to vary the topics), and discuss with your parents or guardians before purchasing your text.
-All should be easily located for purchase online, for checkout for a local library, or even downloadable as an audiobook.
+All should be easily located for purchase online, for checkout from a local library, or even downloadable as an audiobook.